aviadra/Cloud-profiler/README.md

 4. At the Cloud provider level (e.g. AWS, DO), in the config files.
 5. On the "Local" level in the configuration files.

-### Tags
-Directives can be set with tags on the instances.
-You can either use them as is, for example as they appear in the config files, or prefix them with either "Cloud_Profiler" or "iTerm_" (the latter is kept for compatibility and may be deprecated in a future release).
-It is recommended to use the "Cloud_Profiler" prefix, as it just gives context to the person seeing the tags on the instance.
-For example, `Cloud_Profiler_profile_parent_name` (the preferred method), `iTerm_profile_parent_name` (may be deprecated in a future release), and even just `profile_parent_name` are all acceptable forms of tagging.
-Note: As of v1.6.4, the capitalisation of the text in the tags after the prefix doesn't matter.

-Possible directives are:

-`profile_parent_name` - Sets the profile to inherit colors and other settings from.
-Note: If this profile doesn't exist locally, you will be getting nasty error messages from iTerm, when it tries to ingest the profile that points to it.

-`Bastion` - The address of the Bastion to be used to reach this VM.
-When setting the value of this setting to "no", the Bastion will not be used.

-`Bastion_use` - When using "iTerm_Ip_public", the Bastion is not used. unless this tag is set with the value of "yes".

-`use_Ip_public` - Denotes that this instance profile should use the instance public IP for the connection.
-Setting this tag, also sets the profile to not use a Bastion, unless the "iTerm_Bastion_use" tag is set.

-`Con_username` - The username to add to the connection.

-`Con_port` - The port to add to the connection.

-`Use_shared_key` - Toggle the use of the shared key that was used to create the instance.
-While this is not recommended, this is where you usually start.
-The default is to not use the shared key with the value of "False".

-`SSH_key` - The name of the key to use.
-If this is not defined, and the "Use_shared_key" is set, the key name on the instance is used.

 ## Cloud side setup
 In general, there really isn't anything you "need" to do on the clouds side.
 With that said, there are Things you can/should set on the cloud side to make the setup more specific.